sincekara/plotly-challenge/README.md

 Interactive charts will be built by using Plotly.js for your the dashboard.

-* PIE chart that uses data from your samples route (`/samples/<sample>`) to display the top 10 samples.
+* PIE chart that uses data from the samples route (`/samples/<sample>`) to display the top 10 samples.

   * `sample_values` as the values for the PIE chart.